 Applicants' needs will be assessed in accordance with this scheme and their application will be placed in one of three bands by the date that they have joined the register.
 Should they move up a band they will start that band on the date that they move into that band.
 If they move down a band, the original date for being in that band will be restored.
-The bands are explained below.
+The band criteria are listed in Appendix 1.